enterstudio/Microsoft-Lync-Connector/README.md

 **Certificate Thumbprint**

-To get the Thumbprint run the following from the Lync Powershell Get-CsCertificate.
+To get the Thumbprint run the following from the Lync Powershell `Get-CsCertificate`.

 The certificate also needs to be exported from the Lync Server and imported into the Community server(s).